 Forensic psychologists apply principles of psychology to criminal justice.
 Forensic psychology is similar to forensic science, but forensic psychologists apply psychology to issues relating to criminal behavior.
 For example, they evaluate suspected criminals and determine whether or not they are insane.
 Forensic psychologists combine legal issues with psychology.
 They also treat mentally ill criminals, consult attorneys, and analyze the minds of criminals to determine possible explanations for their criminal behavior.

-Forensic Psychology is a rapidly growing field of forensic science that focuses on the application of psychology to issues and questions relating to law, criminal justice and the legal system.
-The following job descriptions illustrate that there are large variety of forensic psychology career opportunities for those with the disposition and aptitude to enter this field.
+Forensic Psychology is a branch of psychology, specific to forensic science, as it applies to issues and questions related to law, criminal justice, and the legal system.
+The following job descriptions illustrate that there are a large variety of forensic psychology career opportunities for those with the disposition and aptitude to enter this field.

 - Case Management